Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence

 \section{Conclusions and Future Work}

-Security firms have adopted CTI to combat APT attacks since it accumulates important knowledge to comprehend an attacker's intent and forecast future attacks.
-Nowadays, social media serves as a key platform for exchanging threat intelligence, and Twitter is an excellent source.
-For deriving threat intelligence from Twitter, we gathered seven-month cyber-related tweets and extracted relevant IoCs using regular expression.
-To exclude irrelevant tweets from the study, we implemented a binary classifier with an F1-score of 98.80\% and a detection rate of 99.65\%.
-With the help of threat intelligence services, we evaluated the reliability of IoCs by metrics like \textit{correctness, timeliness}, and \textit{overlap}.
-Based on our investigation, it is evident that URLs are the IoCs that are most frequently traded compared to others.
-By utilizing the correctness metric, we have inferred that 48.67\% of IoCs reported on Twitter are actually malicious.
-In terms of timeliness, Virustotal provided an early warning for threats associated with IoCs in most cases, while Twitter was able to provide early alerts specifically for URLs.
-While exploring the overlap metric, we identified the critical artifacts currently involved in malicious activities.
-Additionally, we evaluated the extent to which automatic accounts were involved in disseminating IoCs.
-We employed various machine learning and deep learning models to distinguish between cyber artifacts shared by humans and those shared by automatic accounts.
-Among the different models, XGBoost yielded the highest performance, achieving an F1-score of 90.96\%.
-We also utilized explainability tools such as SHAP and LIME to interpret the model's outcomes and identify the characteristics of automatic and legitimate accounts.
+To address Advanced Persistent Threats (APTs) effectively, security firms increasingly rely on CTI, which offers valuable insights into attackers' motives and helps predict future threats.
+Nowadays, social media has emerged as a crucial platform for sharing threat intelligence.
+In this study, we gathered cyber-related posts from social media and extracted relevant Indicators of Compromise (IoCs) using regular expressions.
+To filter out irrelevant posts, we employed a binary classifier with an impressive F1-score of 98.80\% and a detection rate of 99.65\%.
+Utilizing Threat Intelligence Systems (TIS), we assessed the reliability of IoCs based on metrics like correctness, timeliness, and overlap.
+Our analysis revealed that URLs are the most commonly shared IoCs on social media.
+According to the correctness metric, 48.67\% of these IoCs were genuine threat indicators.
+In terms of timeliness, Virustotal typically provided early warnings for IoC-related threats, while social media excelled in delivering early alerts specifically for URLs.
+Through the overlap metric, we identified critical artifacts currently involved in malicious activities.
+We also assessed the role of automated accounts in spreading IoCs, employing various machine learning and deep learning models to differentiate between human and automated sources.
+XGBoost demonstrated the best performance, with a macro F1-score of 0.814 and a weighted F1-score of 0.925.